maciuszek/word-count-ta/README.md

 * The Makefile has a help page.
 Run `make help` or just `make`

 ### Experimental
-An alternative faster and more efficient sorting implementation (based around an O(1) lfu algorithm) is in a beta stage (working but not adhering to all business cases): https://github.com/maciuszek/word-count-ta/tree/active_sort
+An alternative more efficient sorting implementation (based around an O(1) lfu algorithm) is in a beta stage: https://github.com/maciuszek/word-count-ta/tree/active_sort

 ### Todo
 * For CI setup GitHub Actions to run tests